dizzib/ledger-pivot/readme.md

 View [ledger] transactions in a [pivot-table] in a web browser:

-- define multiple reports via configuration
 - drag-drop headings
+- drill-down: click a cell to view its transactions
-- subtotals and charts
+- [subtotals][pivot-subtotal] and charts
 - pivot table layouts are automatically persisted to disk
+- define multiple reports via configuration

 ## Screenshots